 Admitted Early Action applicants who complete the Early Estimate

-Aid Form will learn an estimate of their need based institutional financial
+Aid Form will learn of their need based institutional financial

 Regular Admission Plan.
 The regular application deadline